Somalia at the Olympics: 2010s

 Because of the ongoing Civil War, many Somali athletes have left the country and now compete under the flags of other nations.
 The most prominent example of this came at the 2012 Summer Olympics in London, United Kingdom, when Mo Farah won two gold medals for Great Britain; first the men's 10,000 metres on "Super Saturday", and then for the 5000 metres, during the following week.

 It had been hoped that Omar would return at the London Games, but when she returned to Somalia after the 2008 Olympics, she was threatened by Islamic militant group Al-Shabaab, and no longer admitted she was an athlete.
-She wished to compete at the 2012 Games, and so left Somalia and travelled first to Ethiopia, then north to Libya, where after a period of imprisonment she drowned off the coast while attempting to cross the Mediterranean Sea to Italy, where she hoped to find a coach.
+She wished to compete at the 2012 Games, and so left Somalia and travelled first to Ethiopia, then north to Libya, where she was trafficked and later drowned off the coast while attempting to cross the Mediterranean Sea to Italy, where she hoped to find a coach.
 Qadijo Aden Dahir, the Deputy Chairman for Somalia's athletics federation, said that "it's a sad death...
 She was our favourite for the London Olympics".

 Somalia continued to send a one male and one female athlete to the 2012 and the 2016 Summer Olympics.
 Meanwhile, Farah was once again successful at the 2016 Games, winning two further gold medals for Great Britain.